spatha0011/spatha_vsd-hdp/Day4/README.md

 ![Alt Text](Images/5.png)
 ![Alt Text](Images/7.png)

-## Synthesis of Ternary Operator MUX using
+## Synthesis of Ternary Operator MUX

 This module implements a 2:1 multiplexer using a ternary (conditional) operator.